ooovenenoso/DisQRd-QR-Code-and-Barcode-Generator-for-Discord/README.md

 ## Installation

-1. Install the required dependencies: `pip install -U discord qrcode barcode`
+1. Install the required dependencies: `pip install -U discord qrcode barcode pillow`
 2. Clone this repository: `git clone https://github.com/ooopoison/DisQRd`
 3. Create a new bot in the Discord Developer Portal and obtain its token.
 4. Set the `TOKEN` environment variable to your bot's token.